idotu/SARNAclust/README.md

 around 2000.

 At the end, SARNAclust returns a set of clusters along with their consensus sequence and structure.
-You can try with our example file GAGAandRandom.efa and DBSCAN, for instance, with the following command
+You can try with our example file GAGAandRandom.efa and DBSCAN (default options), for instance, with the following command
 line:

-python SARNAclust.py ../synthetic/GAGAandRandom.efa 2 3 "(1,0.6,10)" 9 0.6 5 0 0
+python SARNAclust.py

 # References